 The TOE protects the Trust Anchor database table and the ACL database table using digital signatures.
-The Operational Environment protects the issuer credentials, the Apache Tomcat trust anchor key store, and the TLS server credential.
+The Operational Environment protects the issuer credentials, the Apache Tomcat trust anchor key store, the "System" credential, the OCSP responder credential, and the TLS server credential.